JoelBeau/port-scanner/README.md

 ## Notice
    - This project is designed to run on Linux, macOS, and Windows systems with Python 3.8 or later installed.
-   - Please note you must either be an admin on Windows, or root/sudo on Linux/MacOS in order to run, so please make sure you have premission.
+   - Please note you must be a root/sudo user on Linux/WSL/MacOS in order to run, so please make sure you have premissions.
    - This project is a work in progress, and I am open to suggestions for improvement.
 Please let me know if you have any ideas or feedback.
    - **Ethical Use**: This tool is intended for educational purposes and for use on systems you own or have explicit permission to test.
 Unauthorized scanning of networks or systems may be illegal or unethical.